Iran pays homage to Guards killed in Syria strike

 The number of attacks has intensified since the Gaza war between Israel and Hamas began.

+"It is quite clear that America has been one of the principal actors in the war continuing," Iranian Foreign Minister Hossein Amir-Abdollahian said in a statement published on Friday.

-After Friday's funeral ceremony in Tehran, the bodies of the Revolutionary Guards killed in Damascus will be taken to their home towns for burial.
+After Friday's funeral ceremony in Tehran, Zahedi will be buried in his home city of Isfahan in central Iran.

 ap-jri/srm/it